msbx5420-class/msbx5420-class.github.io/assignments/assignment1.md

-## Task 3 - HDFS with Hadoop Cluster
+## Task 3 - Practice HDFS with Hadoop Cluster

 Last, what we have done is based on a pseudo distributed environment with single namenode/datanote on one machine.
 Next let's try to work with a cluster to see what's happening with a hadoop cluster.
 The commands below will let you start a hadoop cluster on your local machine.
 So first make sure you can start the docker container based cluster with the following commands.
 The cluster contains one namenode and two datanodes.